How to Make a Book Trailer: 4 Must Haves

 I’m not here to dispute any of that, but I will say this: writing is an industry (one of the oldest, in fact) and a business.
 If you want to write full-time, you have to sell copies, and if you want to sell copies, you’ll either need to get supremely, ridiculously lucky, or you’ll need to get pretty good at marketing.
 This is going to mean using all the tools at your disposal.

-In this article, I’m going to explain what book trailers are.
-We’ll talk about how to make a book trailer, what makes a great book trailer, and how you can use your book trailer effectively in your marketing plan.
+In this article, I’m going to explain what book trailers are as well as step by step instructions for how to make a book trailer.
+We’ll talk about what makes a great book trailer, pitfalls to avoid, and how you can use your book trailer effectively in your marketing plan.

-You may already be familiar with needing a social media presence, placing Facebook ads, and making a mailing list.
-But there’s one more thing writers can use that’s a little outside the box: book trailers.
-Trailers aren’t just for movies!
+You may already be familiar with needing a social media presence, placing Facebook and Amazon ads, and making a mailing list.
+And here’s the great part about book trailers: you can use them to enhance all of your other marketing efforts!

 Think about your experience watching movie trailers: they set the tone, show us some of the main characters, maybe introduce the main conflict, and leave you rushing to the theater to see the rest (or marking the date the movie comes out so you can do so).